Liberal High School (Kansas)

 Liberal High School is a public high school (spanning grades 9–12) that is located in Liberal, Kansas, United States.
-It is operated by Liberal USD 480 school district.
+It is operated by Liberal USD 480.
 The school colors are red and black.
-The enrollment for the 2016–2017 school year was approximately 1,318 students.
+The enrollment for the 2025-2026 school year was approximately 1,421 students.
 Liberal High School is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 6A division and are known as the "Redskins".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 Extracurricular activities

 The Redskins compete in the Western Athletic Conference and are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association.
-Liberal has won 34 state championships in various sports.
+Liberal has won 35 state championships in various sports.

 Athletics

 Many sports are offered at Liberal High School.
 The boys' track and field program set a state record of 14 consecutive state titles between 1991 and 2004.
 The girls' track and field program won 12 state titles, including 8 in a row between 1994 and 2001.